Compact K\"ahler manifolds with nonpositive bisectional curvature: The proof of theorem

+By proposition \ref{prop}, the kernel of the Ricci tensor is the kernel of the curvature operator.
+De Rham theorem says the universal cover ($\tilde M, g(t)$) has a flat factor $\mathbb{C}^{n-k}$ for $0<t<\epsilon_1$.
+By a holonomy argument, the universal cover $(\tilde{M}, g_0)$ is biholomorphic and isometric to $\mathbb{C}^{n-k} \times Y^{k}$ where $Y^k$ is a complete K\"ahler manifold with nonpositive bisectional curvature.

-Finally, we will use the argument in \cite{[Yu]} to show that the maximal rank of the Ricci curvature of $g$ coincides with the dimension of $N$.
-Recall corollary C in \cite{[WZ]}: \begin{theorem} If $M^n$ is a compact K\"ahler manifold with nonpositive bisectional curvature which has Ricci rank $r < n$, then the open set U in which the Ricci tensor has maximum rank $r$ in the universal cover $\tilde{M}$ is locally holomorphically isometric to $L_a\times Y_a$, where $L_a$ is a complete flat K\"ahler manifold, and $Y_a$ is a K\"ahler manifold with nonpositive bisectional curvature and negative Ricci curvature. \end{theorem} Let $f$ be the homomorphic embedding $L_a \to \tilde{M}$ given in the theorem above.
+Let $r$ be the maximal rank of the Ricci curvature of $g=g_0$.
+We follow the argument in \cite{[Yu]} to show that $r=k=dim(Y)$.
+It is clear that since the rank of $Ric_t$ is $k$ for $0<t\leq\epsilon_1$.
+Recall corollary C in \cite{[WZ]} (page 277): \begin{theorem} If $M^n$ is a compact K\"ahler manifold with nonpositive bisectional curvature which has Ricci rank $r < n$, then the open set U in which the Ricci tensor has maximum rank $r$ in the universal cover $\tilde{M}$ is, locally, holomorphically isometric to $L_a\times Y_a$, where $L_a$ is a complete flat K\"ahler manifold, and $Y_a$ is a K\"ahler manifold with nonpositive bisectional curvature and negative Ricci curvature. \end{theorem}

+We apply theorem \ref{thm4} to the compact K\"ahler manifold $M$ in theorem \ref{thm1}.
+It is immediate to see that $dim(Y_a) = r$ since $Y_a$ has negative Ricci curvature.
+Let $f$ be the holomorphic immersion $L_a \to \tilde{M}$ given by theorem \ref{thm4}.
 By the evolution equation of the K\"ahler-Ricci flow,